 |Say Hueque Patagonia Tours||Hiking in Patagonia: The W in Torres del Paine||Great Patagonia Trekking: 5-Day Torres del Paine Tour|

-Five hours one way from Cuernos or Lago Pehoé.
+It’s a five-hour trek to make it there from Cuernos or Lago Pehoé.
 In clear weather, this hike is one of the most beautiful ones as, if you get to the end at the British Camp, you will be able to see Paine Grande on the west and spectacular Torres del Paine and Los Cuernos to the east, with glaciers hugging the trail.

-The trail head for this walk begins near the Pudeto catamaran dock.
+The trailhead for this walk begins near the Pudeto catamaran dock.
 This trail begins with an up-close visit to the crashing Salto Grande waterfall.
 Then it winds through Antarctic beech and thorny bush to a lookout point with dramatic views into the French Valley and the Cuernos, looking over Lago Nordenskjöld.
 This trail is a good place to see wildflowers in the spring, but it can get really windy in late summer.

 Refuges usually have a settled menu every day (usually pork, chicken or beef with potatoes) – with a vegetarian option (usually omelet, pasta or rice).

-In the few kiosks you can find crisps, peanuts, cookies and chocolate if you are lucky.
+In the few kiosks, you can find crisps, peanuts, cookies, and chocolate if you are lucky.

 Check out our blog post below with more Patagonia information and food tips for your Torres del Paine adventure!
 And if you’re ready to start planning your trip, take a look at these Torres del Paine tours: